zeusta/Docs/extensions/Guide By Roles/Purchasing Manager/Magento 2.md

 ![](image_purchase_manager/Purchase-Management-Return-Order-1.png)

-1) Return progress is controlled in 4 steps:
+1) Return progress is controlled in 4 steps:<br/>
-	* New: input general information of the return process,
+	* New: input general information of the return process,<br/>
-	* Pending: create the list of products to return to supplier,
+	* Pending: create the list of products to return to supplier,<br/>
 	* Processing: the product list has been submitted to the supplier.
-Products, once delivered, are waiting to be validated and transferred to warehouse.
+Products, once delivered, are waiting to be validated and transferred to warehouse.<br/>
 	* Completed
-2) Input the date that you create the return request
+2) Input the date that you create the return request<br/><br/>
-3) Choose the warehouse to take products out for return
+3) Choose the warehouse to take products out for return<br/>
-4) Choose supplier to return products to
+4) Choose supplier to return products to<br/>
-5) Input return reason (optional)
+5) Input return reason (optional)<br/>
 6) Click **Prepare Product List** to move to the next step

 ![](image_purchase_manager/Purchase-Management-Return-Order-2.png)

-On **Pending** step:
+On **Pending** step:<br/>
-1) View general information of the return request that you have input in the previous step.
+1) View general information of the return request that you have input in the previous step.<br/>
-2) There are 2 ways of preparing product list to return:
+2) There are 2 ways of preparing product list to return:<br/>
-	* Choose to either Import Products list via csv file (template provided)
+	* Choose to either Import Products list via csv file (template provided)<br/>
-	* Or view and choose among all products of that supplier by clicking on All Supplier Products button.
+	* Or view and choose among all products of that supplier by clicking on All Supplier Products button.<br/>
-3) Cancel the return request
+3) Cancel the return request<br/>
-4) Send an email to supplier to inform of the return
+4) Send an email to supplier to inform of the return<br/>
-5) Print the list of returned items
+5) Print the list of returned items<br/>
-6) Save your current process while stay on the page
+6) Save your current process while stay on the page<br/>
 7) Confirm

 After adding products, you can edit product quantity to return:

 ![](image_purchase_manager/Purchase-Management-Return-Order-4.png)

-1) Select products to edit
+1) Select products to edit<br/>
-2) Input product quantity to return
+2) Input product quantity to return<br/>
 3) Click **Save** to save your current process and stay on page; or **Confirm Order** to continue.

 #### Confirm Product Delivery